Attsun1031/action-auto-assign-reviewers/README.md

-# create-pr-auto-assign-reviewer
+# action-auto-assign-reviewers
-A Github action to create github PR and automatically assign reviewers from commits.
+A Github action to assign PR reviewers automatically from commits.